-Today’s Boston Globe has a story of a woman who was an engineering technician working on aircraft engines and then a technical librarian until she retired in her 50’s.
-To keep her post-retirement mind sharp, she started doing crossword puzzles after she retired (emphasis on no prior experience, just passion for the activity).
-Soon she became more and more intrigued by crossword puzzles, joined a National Puzzler’s League, and only started creating her own puzzles after she turned 70.
+The Boston Globe shares a story of a woman who spent her career an engineering technician working on aircraft engines, later becoming a technical librarian until she retired in her late fifties.
+To keep her post-retirement mind sharp, she started doing crossword puzzles after she retired.
+She had no prior experience with them, but found herself really looking forward to doing them regularly.

 Her puzzles were published in The New York Times and The Boston Globe as well as an online puzzle site.